bgarber/Getan/README.md

 2. Why?
 -------
-You can ask yourself: why creating **another** text editor?
+You may ask yourself: why creating **another** text editor?
 See, NONE of them completely satisfy me as a programmer.
 The one that I use regularly is *Vim*;
 but *Vim* is only a layer upon *Vi*, that is a layer upon *Ex*.
 It's too much abstractions, creating a kind of slow environment.
 Start using more plugins (at